Code Introduction

 This page contains information and guidelines to help you understand how SimPROCESD works and how to use it effectively.

-The package provides the following objects for modeling a manufacturing process:
+The package provides the following classes for modeling a manufacturing process.

-• Buffer: Stores parts up to capacity with an optional minimum storage time.
+• Buffer: Stores received parts and passes them downstream when possible.
+Has an optional minimum storage time.

-• DecisionGate: Conditionally allow parts to pass between its upstream and downstream.
+• DecisionGate: Conditionally allows parts to pass between its upstream and downstream.

-• PartBatcher: Enforces output to be individual parts or batches of set size.
+• PartBatcher: Enforces output to be batches of set size or individual parts.

 • Maintainer: Performs work order requests such as maintenance.